 The AABC provides band capability to ceremonial and training activities conducted by the Army and other services of the ADF in support of various Regal, Vice-Regal, federal, state, territory and local government agencies.
 The individual commands have further more defined roles governing the day to day employment of the musicians.
 Key among these are the provision of support to the Chief of Army’s community engagement effort, and assisting in the maintenance of morale and esprit de corps through the provision of entertainment to Army personnel whether it be in barracks or deployed on operations or exercises.

 While primarily being musicians, all members of AABC are soldier musicians, who are required to regularly qualify in fundamental soldiering skills.
 Those in the Australian Army Band are also required to carry out administrative roles within the band (eg clerks, quartermasters, drivers etc) to ensure the unit operates effectively.

-Although the AABC has a relatively short history, being formed on the 2nd August 1968, the Australian Army has always had bands.
+Although the AABC has a relatively short history, being formed on 2 August 1968, the Australian Army has always had bands.

 For more information on the Australian Army Band click here.